YasserREED/Stealling_Cookies/README.md

 # Stealling Cookies

-All Payload that used from this Youtube Video:
+All Payload that used from this Youtube Video

 https://youtu.be/Kh1sgI5yLdk

 Payloads:

-# Takeing The Cookie From Python3 Server Listener:
+# Takeing The Cookie From Python3 Server Listener

 1 - Strat Python Server: